Eden-Niss/Eden-Niss/README.md

 - 👋 Hi, I’m Eden Niss
 - 👀 I’m interested in ML and Data Science
-- 🌱 I’m currently studying Physics at Ben Gurion Universit, and learning ML independently
+- 🌱 I’m currently working at Tel-Aviv University as Data Scientist
 - 📫 How to reach me: edennissinman@gmail.com

 <!---